airalab/robonomics-smarthome/xiaomi_gateway.md

 # Sensors Connection Method 2 (with Xiaomi Gateway)

-You need your gateway with all sensors to be connected to the Mi Home app.
-If you haven't done this yet press `+` button on the top right corner, find your hub (it must be in connecting mode with long press to power button) and follow instructions in the app.
+You need your Xiaomi gateway along with all the sensors to be connected to the Mi Home app.
+If you haven't done this yet press `+` button on the top right corner, find your hub (it must be in connecting mode which is achieved via a long press of the power button) and follow instructions in the app.
 After you add the gateway, you need to add sensors: press on your gateway, then go to `Child device` and press `+`.
 Find required device and follow the instructions on the screen.
-For more details look at user manual of your hub.
+For more details refer to the user manual of your Xiaomi Gateway hub.

 ## Add Gateway to Home Assistant
 Be sure that you're logged in you raspberry as `homeassistant` user, if not do the following: